laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

     background_subtraction_stat = 'median'

 - **NUMBER_OF_FRAMES_FOR_BACKGROUND.** Sets the number of frames used to compute the background.
 These are equally spaced along the tracking interval.
-More frames means more accuracy while more computing time and RAM usage is needed to copmute the background.
+More frames means more accuracy but also more computing time and RAM usage.

   .. code-block:: toml